jlipps/yiewd/README.md

 });
 ```

+Isn't that awesome?
+Because of Javascript's "elegant" binding rules, we've even
+got all the driver methods proxied on `this`!

 How it works
 ------------
 Basically, you pass a generator to `wd.remote`.
 This generator receives
 a driver object.
 Now, anytime you would have had a callback, just yield the
 function.
 If anything would have been passed as an argument to the callback,
-you'll get it as the assignment to yield.
+you'll get it as the result of the assignment to yield.

-It takes a slight change of thought, but it's so much better than callbacks.
+It takes a slight change in how you think, but it's so much better than
+callbacks.
 Enjoy!

 Integrating with test suites
 ----------------------------
 It's relatively easy to break up bits of sessions between testcases and so on.
 Here's what a simple mocha test suite could look like:

 ```js
 describe('my cool feature', function() {